AGNC Surprised At The End Of Q1 2017

 - The tangible book value fell from $19.50 per common share to $19.31 per common share.

 - AGNC paid a $0.54 per common share quarterly dividend ($0.18/month).
-The Comprehensive Income of $0.35 per common share fell far short of this.
+The comprehensive income of $0.35 per common share fell far short of this.
 That resulted in a book value loss of -$0.19 per common share.

-- The Total Return on common equity was +1.8% considering both the dividend (+$0.54/share) and the book value loss (-$0.19/share).
+- The total return on common equity was +1.8% considering both the dividend (+$0.54/share) and the book value loss (-$0.19/share).

 - The portfolio CPR for Q1 2017 was 10.7%.

-- At Risk Leverage at Q1E 2017 was 8.0x tangible book value (up from 7.7x at Q4E 2016).
+- At risk leverage at Q1E 2017 was 8.0x tangible book value (up from 7.7x at Q4E 2016).

-- Annualized Net Interest Rate Spread was 1.51% for Q1 2017.
+- Annualized net interest rate spread was 1.51% for Q1 2017.
 This was up from 1.45% for Q4 2016.

 The picture of the overall portfolio is in the charts and tables below.

-As readers can see AGNC increased its 30 year Agency fixed rate RMBS positions to 72% at Q1E 2017 from 70% at Q4E 2016.
+As readers can see, AGNC increased its 30-year Agency fixed rate RMBS positions to 72% at Q1E 2017 from 70% at Q4E 2016.
 Readers can also see the CPR ("Constant Prepayment Rate") is starting to trend upward again.
 This is a normal occurrence.
 Spring and summer are the big home sales months.
 Investors can probably expect the CPR to go still higher as Q2 2017 goes on.

 It is instructive to look at the most prevalent Agency MBS type.
-AGNC's actual MBS are slightly different than a simple FNMA; but the 3.5% coupon 30 year fixed MBS is the most common type.
-The chart below is a six month chart of the FNMA 3.5% 30 year fixed rate MBS.
+AGNC's actual MBS are slightly different than a simple FNMA, but the 3.5% coupon 30-year fixed MBS is the most common type.
+The chart below is a six-month chart of the FNMA 3.5% 30-year fixed rate MBS.

 Readers can see that this MBS has been trading in a channel since mid-December 2016.
 It is now near the high end of the channel.
 If it remains in the channel, the value seems likely to fall to near the bottom of the channel from here.
 When you consider all of the current fundamental and geopolitical factors that may drive interest rates up in the near term, it seems doubly likely that the value of this MBS may fall in the near term.
-The factors include the US Debt Ceiling problem, possible increased inflation from Trump's newly proposed tax plans, and good Q2 earnings growth (+12.5% in Q1 2017 so far with 58% of S&P500 companies reporting actual results).
-The main contrary indicator so far has been the meager first estimate of US Q1 2017 GDP Growth of only +0.7%.
+The factors include the US Debt Ceiling problem, possible increased inflation from Trump's newly proposed tax plans, and good Q2 earnings growth (+12.5% in Q1 2017 so far with 58% of S&P 500 companies reporting actual results).
+The main contrary indicator so far has been the meager first estimate of US Q1 2017 GDP growth of only +0.7%.
 We will have to wait to see what actually happens longer term in that area.

-The French run-off election on May 7, 2017 may play an important part.
+The French run-off election on May 7, 2017, may play an important part.
 Macron (stay in the Euro) is expected to trounce Le Pen (exit the Euro); but Trump and Brexit did win against expectations.
-If expectations get frustrated again, expect some wilder than normal fluctuations in interest rates in the near future.
+If expectations get frustrated again, expect some wilder-than-normal fluctuations in interest rates in the near future.
 German elections are still later in the year.
 There are still Italian banking problems.
 Italy could leave the Euro.
 There are many questions about Portugal, Spain, Ireland, Greece, The Netherlands, etc. Any or all of them could rear their ugly heads.
 Any or all of them could have an impact on what the Fed does and on how AGNC performs.
 A lot is up in the air.
-The 10.25% annual dividend is a perhaps good reason to HOLD AGNC.
+The 10.25% annual dividend is perhaps a good reason to HOLD AGNC.

-The one year chart of AGNC provides some technical direction for a trade/investment.
+The one-year chart of AGNC provides some technical direction for a trade/investment.

-The one year chart seems to have a solid uptrend since mid-December 2016.
-However, this was when the yield on the 10 year US Treasury Note started to go down (bonds started to rally).
+The one-year chart seems to have a solid uptrend since mid-December 2016.
+However, this was when the yield on the 10-year US Treasury Note started to go down (bonds started to rally).
 That rally may be mostly over.
-Further the stock price is now above both the net book value ($20.98 per common share) and the tangible book value ($19.31 per common share).
-If we exclude things such as goodwill, the closing stock price on April 28, 2017 of $21.07/share is at a premium of +9.1% to the tangible book value.
+Further, the stock price is now above both the net book value ($20.98 per common share) and the tangible book value ($19.31 per common share).
+If we exclude things such as goodwill, the closing stock price on April 28, 2017, of $21.07/share is at a premium of +9.1% to the tangible book value.
 This is far too much for me.
 I won't tell income investors to sell here.
 The interest rate situation is far too unstable for that.
-However, I would rate AGNC a HOLD; and investors may want to consider trimming their positions in AGNC for the near term.
+However, I would rate AGNC a HOLD, and investors may want to consider trimming their positions in AGNC for the near term.

 There are a lot of possible negatives on the horizon.
-Further AGNC seemed likely in mid-March 2017 to finish Q1 2017 with little or no book value losses.
-Instead it finished with a -$0.19 per common share book value loss, which was a negative surprise.
+Further, AGNC seemed likely in mid-March 2017 to finish Q1 2017 with little or no book value losses.
+Instead, it finished with a -$0.19 per common share book value loss, which was a negative surprise.
 This was likely due to increased Agency MBS spreads.
 However, those spreads may increase still further due to the expectation that the Fed will start to shrink its balance sheet at the end of 2017.
 With this extra headwind and the premium valuation of AGNC, the risk is too high for my blood at this time.
 I do like AGNC though; and I like Gary Kain and his management team.

 NOTE: Some of the fundamental fiscal information above is from Yahoo Finance.